itssodope01/HorizonLang/README.md

 # Horizon Lang

 Horizon Lang is a custom programming language designed as a learning project to understand the fundamentals of compiler design, including lexing, parsing, semantic analysis, and code generation.
 The language supports high-level constructs, static typing, and a simplified syntax that allows for expressive programming.
+It is Turing complete, meaning it can theoretically solve any computational problem or build large-scale applications, demonstrating the power and versatility of its design.
 It can compile to both Python and C++.

 This repository provides all the necessary components to build, extend, and experiment with a custom programming language.